M7 by Yves Saint Laurent {Perfume Review & Musings} {Men's Cologne of the Week}

 The perfume then becomes somewhat cold and dusty as if a draft of cool air were lifting the dust in a seldom-paced stone corridor located higher up in the old castle where the tapestry is hanging, bringing in at the same time the smells of incense and burning wax wafting in from the family chapel.
 Perhaps the castle is momentarily and partially abandoned as its proprietors have left long ago to deliver Jerusalem or perhaps it lives on only in the memories of ghosts that visit its ancient and deserted grounds and remember its olfactory imprint.

-M7 for me has something archaic and slightly funeral about it, subconsciously perhaps because it is based on the aroma of dying Aquilaria tree attacked by parasite fungus (Phialophora Parasitica) thus producing the rare aromatic resin as an immune defense reaction.
+M7 for me has something archaic and slightly funeral about it, subconsciously perhaps as it is based on the aroma of dying Aquilaria tree attacked by parasite fungus (Phialophora Parasitica) thus producing the rare aromatic resin as an immune defense reaction.
 The mandrake root note in the base reinforces this slightly esoteric atmosphere.

 The dusty effect is brought on by the vetiver.
 There is also a slight aqueous and again dusty feel to that second major impression - it smells of an undercurrent of fresh and dusty rose petals - that makes me think of the humidity of old stones.
 The perfume evokes the cultural encounters made possible by the crusades, the Orient as acclimatized to the West.
 The central reference to oud (wood in Arabic), another name for agarwood, contributes to that impression as the contrasts of hot and cold, windy and humid, freshness and spices do.